by Maisie Smith on October 22, 2015

-I think about this experience often when I write content and release it out into the world.
-How can I harness the magic of sharing stories around a campfire and make it real for others?
+I often think about this experience and wonder how I can harness the magic of sharing stories around a campfire and make it real for others.

-I imagine my People sitting around a crackling fire with a can of beer resting in their chair cupholders, a Mexican blanket wrapped around their legs and a quiet night sky eavesdropping on the conversation.
-What would they talk about?
+I imagine gathering around a crackling fire with a can of beer resting in a chair cupholder, a Mexican blanket wrapped around people’s legs and a quiet night sky eavesdropping on the conversation.
+What would we talk about?
 Real things?
 Ordinary things?
-Obscure things?
-Would they become hypnotized by the sparks of the fire and nod along as I told a story about my life?
+Weird things?
+Would people become hypnotized by the sparks of the fire and nod along as I told a story about my life?
 Would they be filled with that immense sense of belonging that comes from a shared, intimate experience?

 Would they feel like they mattered?

 These questions guide most of my writing because I believe “campfire conversation” moments are the stuff life is made of.
-And businesses these days?
+And people these days?
 They need campfires more than ever.

-How many times have you read a website or a blog or a social media post and thought, “I’d rather do anything… Thanksgiving dish duty, clean the hamster cage, pay my student loans… than read one more word of this?”
+How many times have you read a website or a blog or a social media post and thought, “I’d rather do anything–Thanksgiving dish duty, clean the hamster cage, pay my student loans–than read one more word?”
 It failed to connect with you on any sort of personal level.
 It was unrelatable.
 Boring.
 Self-indulgent.

 And it didn’t make you feel important.

 The thing about campfire conversations is that they involve sharing.
 And sharing involves dialogue.
 Listening.
 Appreciating.
-You tell your story from a place of sincerity.
-You move the glowing embers of it around with your poking stick, the new sparks giving you the courage to keep telling it.
-You bring the audience into your unique experience.
-And then you give them a chance to piggyback onto your story with one of their own.
+They come from a place of sincerity.
+You move the glowing embers of your story around with your poking stick, the new sparks giving you the courage to keep telling it.
+You bring the audience into your unique experience and give them a chance to piggyback onto your story with one of their own.

 That’s how it works.
 Your story inspires.
-It then evolves the conversation.
-You now have a long string of new stories all tied loosely together… an instant, intimate community.
+And then it evolves the conversation.
+You now have a long string of new stories all tied loosely together–an instant, intimate community.